alexmanrique/blog/_posts/2021-01-31-how-to-detect-memory-leaks-in-java.md

 ```
 *solution*: Implement `equals` and `hashcode` always, but especially if you are going to use them in a datastructure.
 You can use <a href="https://projectlombok.org/">Lombok</a> that has <a href="https://projectlombok.org/features/EqualsAndHashCode">EqualsAndHashCode</a> annotation that save you time writing those methods and reducing the boilerplate code.

 ### 3.4.
 Inner classes that reference outer classes can leak.

-Each instance of an anoymous inner class always keeps a reference to the outer class.
+Each instance of an anonymous inner class always keeps a reference to the outer class.
 This is not a problem unless:

 - you don’t keep a lot of data in the Outer instance or
 - the lifetime of the Result object is short